 What’s the best AI tool for sourcing software developers?

 Pin scans 850M+ profiles using AI that handles both niche specialist roles and high-volume hiring.
-Its automated multi-channel outreach across email, LinkedIn, and SMS delivers a 48% response rate.
+Its automated multi-channel outreach across email, LinkedIn, and SMS delivers 5x better response rates than industry averages.
 Plans start at $100/month - a fraction of what enterprise sourcing platforms charge.